Expert medical and surgical care in Thailand

 AF Ablation Cost in Thailand

 AF ablation in Thailand typically costs between $8,000 and $14,400, depending on the energy modality, number of catheters used, and hospital.
-A cryoballoon procedure for paroxysmal AF sits at the lower end.
-Radiofrequency ablation with 3D mapping and additional substrate modification for persistent AF costs more.
-Pulsed field ablation may carry a premium for the newer catheter technology.
+Radiofrequency ablation for paroxysmal AF sits at the lower end.
+Cryoballoon ablation costs more for the single-shot balloon system, and pulsed field ablation carries the highest price for the newest catheter technology.
+Additional substrate modification for persistent AF adds procedure time and catheter cost whichever energy is used.

 Cost Breakdown